darcymeyer/dcbfs/README.md

 ### Giant Ledger

-Contains id, location, timestamp of each block, and revocation statements.
+Each entry contains id, location, timestamp of each block; and revocation statements.

-*MUST FIGURE OUT A WAY TO ISSUE A CRYPTOGRAPHICALLY SECURE REVOCATION STATEMENT FOR A BLOCK (THAT IS ALSO NOT ABLE TO BE RELATED TO OTHER BLOCKS IN THE SAME FILE)*

-Also, would this be too big?

 ### Personal Ledger